-Ignore the breathless hype of the broadsheets heralding the meteoric rise of the ‘supertutor’ – this is nothing but a cabal of trustafarian amateurs farmed out by agencies named after an Oxford college to families of the newly-minted rich, whose status anxiety can be leveraged to guarantee exorbitant fees.
+Ignore the breathless broadsheet hype heralding the meteoric rise of the ‘supertutor’ – this is nothing but a cabal of trustafarian amateurs farmed out by agencies named after an Oxford college to families of the newly-minted rich, whose status anxiety can be leveraged to guarantee exorbitant fees.
 None of the parties involved in this sham have any pedagogical qualifications, and the existence of the entire value chain is an insult to the many thousands of teachers working tirelessly on behalf of their pupils.
 The industry is a con, and as a classroom teacher turned supertutor – I should know.

 A London-based ‘elite’ tutoring agency recently advertised for a residential tutoring post, to be split between London, Moscow, Chamonix and St Tropez.
 The rate? £135,000 per annum, with free accommodation thrown in.
 Qualifications required?
 ‘The candidate should have attended a leading public school’.